new mom holding baby

 When I got to 40 weeks, I went into see Dr. Mallof to have my membrane swept.
 I had been having Braxton Hicks contractions for weeks, and I had started to dilate.
 The day after that appointment, my contractions got a little more intense.
 By 9:30 pm, I knew it was time for us to go to the hospital.

-When my husband and I got to St. Luke’s I was only 2 centimeters (cm) dilated, which is pretty early.
+When my husband and I got to Aspirus St. Luke’s I was only 2 centimeters (cm) dilated, which is pretty early.
 They recommended therapeutic sleep, so I’d nap, wake up with a contraction and then fall back asleep.
 At about 3:30 am, my contractions were getting more intense and I wasn’t able to sleep in between them anymore.
 I got into the bathtub.
 The bathtub was magical.
 An hour and a half later, I had dilated to 7 cm.

 I don’t like to think of labor in terms of pain, just intensity, and at this point things had gotten pretty intense.
 I could barely talk.
 I wasn’t against getting an epidural, but my nurse knew I would prefer not to have one, so she suggested I try nitrous (nitrous oxide).